#MTANation needs your help

 During this challenging time we have seen many around the country and world step up to help each other.
 These acts of kindness are what are giving all of us hope during a difficult time. #MTANation, we are asking if there are people within our soccer family that are in position to help others at MTA who are struggling.
 We have families who have and will lose their jobs and experience financial hardship that may make it difficult for their children to continue to participate in soccer.
 During this uncertain time we are hoping our soccer family can come together to allow these children to continue to participate in the sport that they love.
 Every penny counts and can help.
 If you are in position to help, please make a tax-deductible donation.
 We are all in this together!

 For MTA staff and board, our club community is always at the forefront of our decisions.
-In accordance with recommendations concerning COVID-19, MTA will end all activities, effective March 13 through May 3rd.
+In accordance with recommendations concerning COVID-19, MTA will end all activities, effective beginning March 13, end date to be determined.
 As disappointing as this is for all of us, this is clearly the best and safest path forward in light of the COVID-19 pandemic.
 We believe it is important for soccer clubs (and any organization) to take a break, slow the contagion down and help the healthcare system handle the coming illnesses.
 For more information, use the buttons on the right to view our club communications.

 COVID-19 Frequently Asked Questions

 (update 3/31/20) Based on league recommendations and the information provided by the MN Dept of Health, MTA is planning on a May 3rd start.
 Once restrictions are lifted and we can resume training, we will build a new training and game schedule to get every team as much training and field time as possible.